e280/scute/README.md

 this gives you access to an orb, which is useful for resolving paths relative to this module.

-these .exe.ts scripts are useful if you want to make a blog where you read hundreds of markdown files and emit a webpage for each, or anything like that.
+like, imagine a script like `blog.exe.ts` where you read hundreds of markdown files and emit a webpage for each, or anything like that.

 <br/>